 1000 Ways to Dye (or maybe just 5)

 Listed below are some of the most popular ways that clothes can be dyed.
 These techniques come from all over the world.

 - Shibori Dyeing

 - Shibori is a type of dyeing technique that originates from Japan.
 It usually involves some sort of twisting, tying, or folding to create beautiful and intricate designs.

 - Tie Dye is one of the most common methods of dyeing.
 Like Shibori, tie dye originates from China and Japan dating all the way to 618 C.E.
 In the 6th century India, another type of tie-dye was used called bandhani.
 To achieve a tie-dye method, simply tie your fabric with string, yarn, or rubber bands and dye it completely whole, or the sections that you want.
 There are hundreds of ways to tie and many designs with this dyeing technique.

 - Batik Dyeing

 - Batik dyeing is a type of resistance process.
-Usually wax is used to draw designs.
-And when dyeing, the parts of the fabric without wax is not dyed.
+Usually, wax is used to draw designs.
+And when dyeing, the parts of the fabric without wax are not dyed.
 This dye process, again, originates from Asian countries dating back to 581 A.D.
 However, Java, Indonesia is most accomplished with this technique.

 - Dip Dyeing